 Visiting or staying in a fort or castle is a great way to experience how the rich and famous – and the mighty mavericks in the businesses of fur and soldiering – slept, dined and entertained.
 Soak up the glamour of Canada’s early days and live like royalty in one of these six Canadian castles.

 Ever since first opening this historic gem in the heart of Canada’s capital has rolled out the red carpet to world leaders, tycoons, and renowned artists.

 Many celebs and noted politicians also have claimed 1 Rideau Street as their address.
-For instance, acclaimed photographer, Yousuf Karsh along with his wife lived on the glamorous sixth floor for 18 years.
+For instance, acclaimed photographer, Yousuf Karsh along with his wife lived in this Canadian castle on the glamorous sixth floor for 18 years.

 The fully furnished apartment studio appears as if Karsh just stepped out for a moment.
 The living quarters are beautifully preserved and restored and are available for hotel reservations.